kawakatz/EPAChecker/README.md

   <a href="#references">References</a>
 </p>

-EPAChecker can check if EPA is enabled.<br>
+EPAChecker can check if Extended Protection for Authentication (EPA) is enabled.<br>

 # Usage
 ```sh